trodriguez30/trodriguez30/README.md

 - **Teamwork**: Enjoy working with others and believe in the power of collaboration.
 - **Attention to Detail**: Focused on delivering quality work with precision.
 - **Time Management**: Able to juggle multiple tasks and meet deadlines.

+## Languages 🌍

+- **Proficient in English**: Comfortable communicating effectively in English, both written and spoken.
+- **Native in Spanish**: Fluent in Spanish, my first language, for easy and effective communication.

 ## Let's Connect! 🌍